 An evolved organizational model was implemented for the management of the company’s various areas, through the selection of a team of managers with specific responsibilities, chosen mainly from within SECO and involved in a program of growth and professionalization.

-Two important events on the internationalization front allowed SECO to strengthen its presence in strategic foreign markets and contribute to the Group’s overall growth.
-In June 2019, SECO concluded the acquisition of Fannal Electronics, a Chinese company dedicated to man-machine interaction technologies, and, in March 2020, of InHand Electronics, an American company specialized in energy-efficient embedded solutions and software for OEMs of portable devices, IoT and wireless tools.
+Two important events on the internationalization front allowed SECO to strengthen its presence in strategic foreign markets and accelerate the Group’s overall growth: the acquisition of Fannal Electronics, a Chinese company dedicated to man-machine interaction technologies, and of InHand Electronics, an American company specializing in customized embedded hardware, software, and device solutions for portable, interactive, networked, and IoT applications.

-2019, an eventful year for SECO, also marked the Group’s 40th anniversary and saw the new Arezzo headquarters get up and running: nearly 97,000 square feet built according to the highest standards of innovation and energy efficiency.
+2019 also marked the Group’s 40th anniversary and saw the opening of our new Arezzo headquarters - nearly 97,000 square feet built according to the highest standards of innovation and energy efficiency.

 In October 2021, SECO announces the acquisition of the Garz & Fricke Group.
 The company, based in Hamburg, Stuttgart and Wuppertal and with international locations in Minneapolis (USA) and Chennai (India), is one of the most important system providers for ARM-based embedded technologies in Europe.
 The group of companies includes the system provider Garz & Fricke, the processor module specialist Keith & Koep and the application developer e-GITS.
 Here, Garz & Fricke is available to customers as a system provider for turnkey HMIs, SBCs and payment system solutions.
 Keith & Koep completes the portfolio as one of the leading providers in the areas of electronics development, system integration and the manufacturing of complex electronic products.
 The offer is rounded off by customized cross-platform applications and software development of e-GITS.
 At the turn of the year 2022, the Garz & Fricke Group will become SECO Northern Europe and SECO Mind Germany.
 From now on, SECO Northern Europe will be responsible for the DACH, Scandinavian, UK, Irish and Benelux markets.